On this page

 Both limited and full financial advice is readily available.
 Typical sources include the following:

 - Super funds.
 Most super funds have licenced financial advisers on staff, or have an agreement with a licensed advisory firm to provide advice to their members.
 On-staff advisers are paid a salary and do not receive incentives, bonuses or commissions.
 Note that advisers employed by a super fund do not satisfy the ‘independence’ definition when providing advice (for more information on independence, see SuperGuide article Help!
 How can we find independent financial advice?)

 - External advisory firms are selected by the super fund, which often negotiates a set of principles to ensure the interests of their members are protected.
 Super funds often permit super-related advice fees to be deducted from your super account balance.

 - Advisory firms.
 Financial advice is available from small local firms, national advisory networks, and licenced employees of the big banks.
-Whichever advice provider you choose, the individual adviser should be licenced and listed on ASIC’s Financial Advisers Register to ensure they have the necessary qualifications and experience (see SuperGuide article Seeking advice?
-Financial Advisers Register is a starting point).
+Whichever advice provider you choose, the individual adviser should be licenced and listed on ASIC’s Financial Advisers Register to ensure they have the necessary qualifications and experience (see SuperGuide article Super advice: How to find a suitable financial adviser).
 Again, note that only a handful of financial advisers satisfy the ‘independence’ definition when providing advice (for more information on independence, see SuperGuide article Help!
 How can we find independent financial advice?

 Reminder: Every licenced financial adviser must act in the client’s best interest, provide appropriate advice, and not accept conflicted forms of remuneration.